-- 1.1 will attend school for three (3) hours each day Monday through Friday between the hours of 7:45a.m. and 3:00 p.m. - 2.I will not have more than three (3) unexcused absences and will provide written and oral communication (phone call) by a parent/guardian, when absent. - 3.
-I will continue to attend school each day until the required number of credits is earned. - 4.I will not work on the day or days absent from school.
-I will notify my employer of an absence the day of the absence and will furnish documentation to HCVA of the action. - 5.I understand that a warning letter may be sent to my parents and employer on the 4th absence from school.
+- I will attend school for three (3) hours each day Monday through Friday between the hours of 7:45 a.m. and 3:00 p.m. - 2.
+I will not have more than three (3) unexcused absences and will provide written and oral communication (phone call) by a parent/guardian, when absent. - 3.
+I will continue to attend school each day until the required number of credits is earned. - 4.
+I will not work on the day or days absent from school.
+I will notify my employer of an absence the DAY of the absence and will furnish documentation to HCVA of the action. - 5.
+I understand that a warning letter may be sent to my parents and employer on the 4th absence from school.
 A conference will be scheduled with my parent/guardian to discuss my status in the Hope School Program.
-A phone call or personal visit may be made by the school administrator to my place of employment to discuss truancy and work attendance. - 6.I understand that failure to comply with these rules will result in termination from the Hope School Program.
-No exclusions or exceptions will be granted. - 7.I understand that the all guidelines within the Houston County Schools Student Code of Conduct will be applicable in the HOPE School Program.
+A phone call or personal visit may be made by the school administrator to my place of employment to discuss truancy and work attendance. - I understand that failure to comply with these rules will result in termination from the program.
+No exclusions or exceptions will be granted. - I understand that the all guidelines within the Houston County Schools Student Code of Conduct will be applicable in the HOPE School Program.

-RULES AND REGULATIONS:
+RULES AND REGULATIONS

-- 1. To be accepted into the Hope School Program, students must meet the following criteria: - a.
-Minimum 10 credits from base school.
-The principal over

-- the Hope School Program has the discretion to lower the number of credits needed for enrollment. - Must have a job and present proof of employment upon enrollment - c.
-Must have a vehicle and present proof of auto insurance - d.
-Must have a reasonable attendance and discipline record - Maximum of 12 credits can be earned during the calendar year.
-More than 12 credits will be applied to the following calendar school year until the student is On Track to Graduate (OTG) with his/her cohort. - 3.
+- 1. To be accepted into Hope School Program, students must meet the following criteria: - Minimum 10 credits from base school - Must have a job and present proof of employment upon enrollment to Hope School Program - Must have a vehicle and present proof of autoinsurance - Must have a reasonable attendance and discipline record - Maximum of 12 credits can be earned during the calendar year.
+More than 12 credits will be applied to the following calendar school year until the student is OTG (On Track to Graduate) with his/her cohort. - 3.
 If failure, drop-out, or other action occurs, the student will not be allowed to re-enter any school in the Houston County School System.
 A recommendation will be made, for the student, to enter the Adult Basic Education Program [to earn a GED]. - 4.
-Valedictorian, Salutatorian, and/or Honor Court eligibility is not attainable through the Hope School Program. - 5.
-A student classified as OTG; as well as, AHSAA eligible may participate in sports at his/her local school.
+Valedictorian, Salutatorian, and/or Honor Court eligibility is not attainable through Hope Programs. - A student classified as OTG; as well as, AHSAA eligible may participate in sports at his/her local school.